dlegor/Crash_Course_Pandas/README.md

 * [Methods in Pandas/ Merges and Joins/ Structure of the Data Analysis Project](https://nbviewer.jupyter.org/github/dlegor/Crash_Course_Pandas/blob/master/Notebooks/Lesson_5.ipynb): Previously in other lessons, we use some methods in DataFrames.
 In this notebook we explore the most useful methods on DataFrames with the intention of working with pipeline.
 I briefly mentioned something about merge, join, concat and addend, but I showed many examples of how we could work with pipelines and visualizations.
 * [Two Data Analysis mini-projects](https://nbviewer.jupyter.org/github/dlegor/Crash_Course_Pandas/blob/master/Notebooks/Lesson_6.ipynb): In this last notebook we made two mini-projects of Data Analysis.
 We did it using the knowledge from the previous lesson.
 We also review the topics covered in this course and comment on the omitted topics.
 For the first mini-project, we estimate some models to see the possible problems in an Machine Learning project.

-Next Topics:
+## Next Topics:
 * Categories and strings in Pandas.
 * Tidy Dataframes.
 * Time Series in Pandas.
 * Brief introduction in Dask.

+## Note:
-**Note:** Unfortunately, this course was taught in *Spanish*, so the comments in the notebooks were done in *Spanish*.
+* Unfortunately, this course was taught in *Spanish*, so the comments in the notebooks were done in *Spanish*.
 But I think if you like and you know Python, you won't have problems with that.
+* You can run these notebooks in Colaboraty, on that platform the course was taught.

+### Comment or suggestion you can write to me.